XORwell/ice_t/README.md

 ### Persistence

-Lets say you want to your Schedule in your database and use it later again.
-You can do this:
+Lets say you want to store and restore your Schedule.
+Do this:

 ```ruby
 json = schedule.to_json
 schedule = IceT::Schedule.from_json(json)
 ```

-## Tipps - doc in development
+## Tipps - section is under construction

 ### Sorting rules: